 Check out Family Connections, a program throughout Australia including Canberra designed to offer education, skills training and support to family members of people with BPD.

-BPD Awareness ACT holds monthly support group in the ACT on Mondays for loved ones of people with BPD.
-The support group is based on the principles of DBT to ensure the group is a safe, nonjudgmental and positive place in which to seek support and learning from others who share a similar journey.
+BPD Awareness ACT holds a support group in the ACT on the first Monday of each month for loved ones of people with BPD.
+The support group is based on the principles of Dialectical Behavioural Therapy to ensure the group is a safe, nonjudgmental and positive place in which to seek support and learning from others who share a similar journey.
 The aim of the group is to reduce isolation and discredit the stigma against those with BPD and their families.
 Click here for more details.